perki/copper-crm-bkp/README.md

 It's possible for multiple reasons (timeouts, over rate limit) that the backup fails or misses items.
 It is safe to re-run it several times, already fetched items will be skipped.
+On it's own the script will retry on crashes as long as crashes are occuring less than every 5 seconds;

 ## Notes